Eating out with a dairy allergy

 Where to get reliable guidance

 feefrae is not a medical authority and gives no medical advice.
 We describe what other diners experienced — we never tell you what you can eat.
-Always confirm directly with the venue, and always carry your medication.
+Always confirm directly with the venue, carry any medication you have been prescribed, and follow the advice of your healthcare professional.
 See what we don’t do.